Chemical Resistance of Asbestos

 Cements, Sealants, and Coatings

-Asbestos was widely incorporated into cements, sealants, and coatings to enhance their resistance to chemical degradation.
-Asbestos-cement products, for instance, were extensively used in chemical plants, roofing, wall linings, and pipes.
+The incorporation of asbestos into cements, sealants, and coatings significantly enhanced their resistance to chemical degradation, making these materials indispensable in industrial and construction applications.
+Asbestos-cement products, for instance, were widely used in chemical plants, roofing, wall linings, and piping systems.
 These products were particularly valued for their ability to resist acids, alkalis, and other corrosive substances, ensuring durability and performance in harsh environments.
-The use of asbestos in coatings and sealants also provided additional protection against chemical attack, making these materials suitable for a variety of industrial and construction applications .

 Decline and Modern Alternatives